Kwadwo Bediako, M.B.A.

 Craig Berman, M.D. has over 17 years of experience in drug development and held increasing leadership positions.
 Most recently, as a Vice President of Clinical Development at QED Therapeutics.
 Dr. Berman lead the clinical development of PEGPH20 at Halozyme from 2016-2018, cabozantinib at Exelixis 2013-2015, and enzalutamide at Medivation (currently Pfizer) 2009-2013, including successful NDA and launch.
 Dr. Berman has worked on several immune oncology programs including, GVAX whole cell vaccine at Cell Genesys, intratumoral injection of TLR-9 agonists in combination with pembrolizumab at Dynavax, and PEGPH20 in combination with atezolizumab in collaboration with Genentech and Halozyme.
 Dr. Berman received a B.A. in Chemistry from Northwestern University in Evanston, an M.D. from the University of Colorado Health Sciences Center and completed a residency in urology at the University of Iowa and post-residency training in urologic oncology at the University of Colorado.

-Regina Cheng has 25 years of financial accounting experience and has managed our finance and accounting team since 2015.
+Regina Cheng has over 25 years of financial accounting experience and has managed our finance and accounting team since 2015.
 Prior to joining Sutro, while at Keynote Systems (acquired by Thoma Bravo, LLC), she built and led the finance team as the company’s first controller and assisted in its highly successful initial public offering and follow-on financing.
 Ms. Cheng has also held various corporate and divisional controllership management positions at several private and publicly held technology companies, such as CompareNetworks, Inc., TeraRecon (acquired by SymphonyAI Group), Sungard Data Systems (acquired by FIS) and Sterling Software (acquired by Computer Associates).
 Ms. Cheng received her B.A. from the University of California, Berkeley, and is a certified public accountant (inactive status) in California.

 Greet Heremans, M.Pharm, M.B.A.